 OTTAWA–THOUSAND ISLANDS NATIONAL PARK–TORONTO Trace the Rideau Canal south to the amazing Thousand Islands National Park.
 Enjoy many wooded islands along the St. Lawrence River, sprinkled with beautifully simple to opulent summer homes on your included scenic cruise.

 TORONTO Setting Toronto’s exciting architectural tone are City Hall; the downtown banking district; Roger’s Center; and stunning CN Tower, more than a third of a mile high.
 See all this and more on your morning city sightseeing tour.
-Then, spend the rest of the day exploring the city sights on your own, including Harborfront, Ontario Place, and Chinatown.
+Then, spend the rest of the day exploring city sights such as Harbourfront, Ontario Place, and Chinatown on your own.

 TORONTO–NIAGARA FALLS Travel south along the lakeshore and through the rich farmlands and vineyards of Ontario to Niagara Falls.
 Stop at Table Rock and hear the raging waters.
 Then, board your Niagara Falls sightseeing cruise for amazing close-ups at the base of the falls.
 NOTE:Operation of the Niagara Falls sightseeing cruise is subject to favorable weather conditions.
 When weather is unfavorable, a walking tour through the scenic tunnels will be substituted.

 NIAGARA FALLS–LANCASTER Leave Canada and head southeast through the Appalachian Mountains and along a portion of the Susquehanna River into Pennsylvania Dutch farm country.
-Tonight, join the optional excursion and experience a traditional Amish dinner.
+Tonight, join the optional excursion and experience authentic Pennsylvania Dutch cooking.

 LANCASTER–PENNSYLVANIA DUTCH COUNTRY–WASHINGTON DC AREA This morning, stop at the Amish Farm & House.
 A Local Guide explains the faith, culture, and way of life of these people for whom tradition forbids the use of electricity or telephones in the home.
 On to Washington DC for an afternoon arrival.

 WASHINGTON DC The nation’s capital is a sightseeing treasure trove.
 Your half-day tour with a Local Guide visits the Lincoln and Washington Monuments, National WWII Memorial, and photo stops at Capitol Hill, the White House, and other well-known sights.
-Your Tour Director will also suggest a number of independent activities that explore different facets of this splendid city.
+Your Tour Director will also suggest some independent activities that explore different facets of this splendid city.